Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation: Experiments

 The orders of magnitude difference in the scale of the variables poses a unique challenge in this experiment.
-The distribution of $g(\x)$ is shown in the bottom right of \Cref{fig:realworld} A dense MC ($500,000$ samples from $p$) estimate, repeated $100$ times, resulted in a failure probability $P_F = 4.7e-6$.
-As shown in the top right of \Cref{fig:realworld}, the proposed $\texttt{KDE-AIS}$ estimator predicts this well with fewer than $100$ evaluations.
+A dense MC ($500,000$ samples from $p$) estimate, repeated $100$ times, resulted in a failure probability $P_F = 4.7e-6$.
+As shown in the right panel of \Cref{fig:realworld}, the proposed $\texttt{KDE-AIS}$ estimator predicts this well with fewer than $100$ evaluations.